 The statement by Rav Sheshet that hair is ervah appears only once in the B. Talmud.
-It is not repeated or referenced anywhere else in Tannaitic sources or in the Jerusalem Talmud and it does not lead to further discussion.
-It is significant that none of the Talmudic sources cited in the previous chapter, namely in Ketubot and Shabbat, that refer to head coverings and hair ornaments for woman reference Rav Sheshet’s statement that hair is erva.
-Likewise, it is not quoted by Rishonim in the context of a woman’s required headwear in public places.
-Rav Sheshet does not specify how much hair needs be uncovered for it to be considered ervah nor does he specify whether the women in question is married or unmarried.
-The Gaonim, in the period immediately after the Talmud, concur that this whole passage is only relevant with regard to Shema.
-The Rif left it out of his Talmudic halakhic commentary altogether.
-Many Rishonim understand these statements in the context of a general warning to men to be wary of any interactions with women that could trigger sexual thoughts (see chapters 1-3 for further analysis).
+It is not repeated or referenced anywhere else in Tannaitic sources or in the J. Talmud and it does not lead to further discussion.
+As presented in the previous chapter and earlier in this chapter, there are many sources referencing married women covering their heads and wearing ornaments and accessories.
+It is significant that none of those sources reference Rav Sheshet’s statement that hair is ervah.
+Likewise, it is not quoted by the earliest of post-Talmudic commentaries in the context of a woman’s required headwear in public places.
+Rav Sheshet does not specify how much hair needs be uncovered for it to be considered ervah, nor does he specify whether the women in question is married or unmarried.

+This fits well with the amorphous nature of the entire passage and its relevance to applied practice.
+A short review of the ervah sources before moving on to the specific topic of hair covering will be helpful for the reader.
+A longer, more in depth analysis can be found in chapter three.

+The Gaonic Sages who lived in the period immediately after the Talmud concur that this whole passage is only relevant with regard to Shema.
+The seminal11th century Talmudist Rabbi Isaac Alfasi left it out of his Talmudic halakhic commentary altogether.
+Many post-Talmudic commentators understand these statements in the context of a general warning to men to be wary of any interactions with women that could trigger sexual thoughts (see chapters 1-3 for further analysis).

-Maimonides, Tur and Shulchan Aruch consider everything about a woman to be potentially ervah and codify laws directed at men accordingly.
-An important reference in the Mishnah Torah is to be found in the beginning of chapter 21 in the laws of Prohibited Sexual Relations, where he identifies women’s hair as being a possible source of sexual stimulation if a man intends to derive benefit from it.
-While he does not interject the literal Talmudic statement “the hair of a woman is ervah,” in this source citation, he is referring overall to sources of sexual temptation.
+In their codes of law, Maimonides, Tur and Shulchan Aruch consider everything about a woman to be potentially ervah and codify laws directed at men accordingly.
+An important reference in Maimonides’ Mishnah Torah is to be found in the beginning of chapter 21 in the laws of Prohibited Sexual Relations, where he identifies women’s hair as being a possible source of sexual stimulation if a man intends to derive benefit from it.
 He codifies the prohibition for a man to interact with a woman who is ervah or prohibited to him in any way that is of a sexual nature.